 The built-in “System Metrics” dashboard aids us in monitoring our server in great detail.
 The dashboard includes graphs for CPU, memory, disk and network metrics.

-We can visualize Apache server metrics both in Grafana and Kibana, but first we will explore ELK Apps for Apache.
+We can visualize Apache server metrics both in Kibana and our Metrics UI, but first we will explore ELK Apps for Apache.

 ELK apps are curated by Logz.io and include visualizations, dashboards and alerts.
 They offer best practices and some great ideas as well.